lionelmace/ibmcloud-labs/labs/Lab Kubernetes - Orchestrate your docker containers/README.md

     ```
     bx cs locations
     ```
-    and you should get back something like:
+    and you should get back something like this if you are connected to Germany
     ```
-    dal10
+    ams03
+    fra02
     ```

 1. Review the machine types available in the data center